 Account Access Limitations

-- You may not share your account or password with anyone, except if you are a parent or guardian, in which case you may permit one minor child to use the account instead of you.
-You may not use that account at the same time, and you are liable for activies conducted by the minor child.
+You may not share your account or password with anyone, except if you are a parent or guardian, in which case you may permit one minor child to use your account.
+You may not use your account at the same time, and you are liable for activies conducted by the minor child.

-You are responsible for maintaining the confidentiality of your user name and password.
-You are responsible for all uses of your user name and password, even if you don't authorize them.
+You are responsible for maintaining the confidentiality and the use of your user name and password.
+You are responsible for all uses of your information, even if you don't authorize them.
 Security of your account is your responsibility.

-Third-party User Interface (UI) addons are very popular in World of Warcraft.
-Blizzard is not responsible for the damage that may occur from your use of a third-party addon.
+Third-party User Interface addons are very popular in World of Warcraft.
+We are not responsible for damage that may occur from third-party addons.

 Regaining Control of a Compromised Account

-If you believe the security of your account has been compromised, take the following steps:
+If you believe your account has been compromised, take the following steps:

 We disable access to compromised accounts while we investigate.
-Once we are confident that account access privileges have been restored to the registered user (and only the registered user), we will reenable access to the account.
+Once we are confident that account access has been restored to the registered user—and only the registered user—we will reenable access to the account.

 While we will attempt to restore any items and gold missing from the account, we cannot guarantee that lost items or gold will be reimbursed.